Data Sources & Verification

 Manual Verification

 Each data point goes through manual review before publication.
-Our team cross-checks prices, opening status, and GPS coordinates using satellite imagery, pilgrim forum reports, and direct inspection of association materials.
+Our team cross-checks opening status and GPS coordinates using satellite imagery, pilgrim forum reports, and direct inspection of association materials.
 Points of interest descriptions were drafted with AI assistance and verified against official sources where possible.

 Update Frequency